 PFA adopts a very serious approach to the consequences and impact of the coronavirus, and we follow the current recommendations and guidelines from the Danish Health and Medicines Authority and other Danish authorities.

 At the same time, it is our highest priority to maintain steady day-to-day business operations and render the best possible service to our customers in these exceptional circumstances, where many employees work from home and need to practice new daily routines.

 Therefore, we cannot rule out the possibility that some customers will experience longer response time than usual.
 It may also imply that, for example, pension consultations etc. must be postponed or held in an alternative way.

 We regret any inconvenience this may cause, but we will do our best to reduce the impact on our advisory services to our customers in this situation.

-We will still service our customers with advice and guidance by phone and digitally, however, our scope of resources will be limited due to the current pressure on private hospitals and other therapists.
 If you have any questions regarding your insurance plans with PFA, please call PFA’s Health Centre at (+45) 70 24 50 01.

 How does the market unrest affect pension savings?